 My mother never sat me at a desk, but she taught me many things – mostly without realising she was teaching me.
 The most valuable thing she taught me was that women in our community did not need to fit a mold.
 They could paint, build, drive.
 They could be smart, and strong and they could lead... an army if they wanted to.

 May you rest in peace, Mum.
 Thank you.

-I’d love to hear about your culture and your conflicts growing up - no matter your background.
 If you’d like to pre-order a copy of Unspoken Rules, visit www.rhizapress.com.au, or book me for a school visit or literary event, just drop me a line using the contact form below.
 Alternatively, feel free to follow me on Facebook or Twitter.